3191110276/terraform-kubernetes-cnb/modules/test/README.md

-# Submodule for deploying a test Pod
+# Submodule for deploying a Testing Pod